 What Kind of Work Will I do as an Associate?

 Associates at Farella Braun + Martel tend to get more substantive work experiences earlier in their career because we leanly staff our matters.
 Our Practice Group Leaders and Professional Development Director coordinate work assignments so that our associates obtain the hands-on experiences they need to grow as attorneys.
-Matching our associates’ interests with our clients’ needs benefits both associates and clients, so we encourage our associates to talk to partners and the Professional Development Director about the types of work that they’re most interested in.
+Matching our associates’ interests with our clients’ needs benefits both associates and clients, so we encourage our associates to talk to partners and the Professional Development Director about the types of work that interest them most.

 “In my first year, I took eight depositions – what an experience!"